zq00/glmhd/README.md

 ```

 Note that the vignette takes about 20 min to knit, so feel free to download the [Rmarkdown file](https://github.com/zq00/glmhd/tree/master/vignettes) and run code line by line.

-## Function documentation

-You can find the function documentations under the [Reference](https://zq00.github.io/glmhd/reference/index.html) tab.
-To get started, you can take a look at the function `adjust_glm`, which computes the adjusted coefficient and standard error estimates.

 ## Source code